krzyspmac/Conjugator/README.md

 A simple french conjugator object in Obj-C. Verbs.xml has been taken off the web.
 All rights belong to the original author.
 The conjugator is free for use.
 Just use responsively ;)

 ## State
 Not yet ready.
-Maybe in the future.
+Maybe in the future but getting there.

 ## Linking and building
 The project is designed as an ARC, shared-library piece of code.
 You can use it as such (iOS 8 required) or add the code diretly and omit the shared_library thingy.